A canonical definition of the visual horizon—and why rooms feel crowded even when measurements are technically correct.

 - What breaks it: Tall sofas, high coffee tables, and mismatched furniture heights.

-The visual horizon is the perceived horizontal line created by the top edges of major furniture pieces in a room.
+Visual Horizon (Furniture Layout): The visual horizon is the perceived horizontal line created by the top edges of major furniture pieces in a room.
 When this line is aligned and uninterrupted, a space feels balanced, open, and easy to move through.
 When it is broken or staggered excessively, rooms feel crowded and uncomfortable—even if standard clearance measurements are technically met.

 Want the deeper mechanics behind this idea?
 See The Visual Horizon: Sightline Math.

-Why the Visual Horizon Matters
+Why the Visual Horizon Makes Rooms Feel Crowded or Calm

 The visual horizon affects: